akuklev/HOCC/lin-types.md

 §§ CPS Reversal
 ----------------

-Assume we have a procedure anticipating a continuation:
+Assume we have a routine anticipating a continuation:
 ```
 proc[\T](\cont : R ⊸ T) : T
 ```